Home » Posts tagged 'self-sufficiency' (Page 3)

 Self Sufficiency Requires Knowledge, Tools and Parts

-When most people think of self sufficiency they think of seeds, garden tools and canning jars but there is a lot more to consider.
+Self Sufficiency Requires Knowledge, Tools and Parts When most people think of self sufficiency they think of seeds, garden tools and canning jars but there is a lot more to consider.
 Being self sufficient also means you must build and fix things yourself to a large degree.
-It is easy today to take your problems to someone else and have them fix them for a fee but the day may come when you either cannot find someone to do the work or you cannot afford to pay them for the work.
-True self sufficiency means you must become a jack of all trades to get by with the least expense.
+It is easy today to take your problems to […]

 Self-Reliance Strategies: Resources for Setting Up a Prepper’s Homestead Quickly and Inexpensively

-This week, the self-reliance report is about the resources and strategies I’ve used for setting up a prepper’s homestead quickly and inexpensively.
-A lot of research went into swapping environments – I moved from a low country rather dry farm to a cabin in the mountains to set up a homestead in the forest.
-As always, I followed a thrifty budget to get things done.
+Self-Reliance Strategies: Resources for Setting Up a Prepper’s Homestead Quickly and Inexpensively This week, the self-reliance report is about the resources and strategies I’ve used for setting up a prepper’s homestead quickly and inexpensively.
+A lot of research went into swapping environments – I moved from a low country rather dry farm to a cabin […]

 The Self-Reliance Manifesto: More Than 300 Resources to Guide You on the Path to Radical Freedom